zazga/MADS-EDA/report/README.md

 # Obsidian
 To be consistent with everyone working on the report, use the tool [Obsidian](https://obsidian.md/).
 Open the report folder as a vault in obsidian.
 The entire report will be written in markdown.
-Whenever you make changes, be sure to `git add`, `git commit -m "added X to report"` and `git push` so others can `git pull` your changes
+Whenever you make changes, be sure to `git add .`, `git commit -m "added X to report"` and `git push` so others can `git pull` your changes
 # Report
 Every chapter should be created in its own separate chapter file.
 The full report will be automatically generated from all files combined.